Longest Substring Without Repeating Characters

 }

-to match the map's key type, or the compiler will complain.
+Note: convert the char to byte(char) to match the map's key type, or the compiler will complain.

 This optimized solution achieves a linear time complexity of O(n), where n is the length of the input string